A Guide to Change Management Process

 Change requests can come from anywhere-unexpected site conditions, design errors, evolving client preferences, regulatory requirements, or even unforeseen supply chain disruptions.

-Pro Tip: Keep change requests short and sweet: What changed?
+Tip: Keep change requests short and sweet: What changed?
 Why?
 How much will it cost?

 2. Get Stakeholders Involved

-- Regular meetings to review changes = fewer angry emails.
+- Regular meetings to review changes.

 3. Run the Numbers

-This is where the magic (or the mess) happens.
 Assess the impact of every change:

 - Risk- Every change carries risk.
-Be the person who sees the landmines before anyone steps on them.

 4. Create an Approval Funnel